Communication

 Learning Outcomes

-- Students will be able to craft and deliver responsible, considered, and well-structured arguments using media and modes of expression appropriate to the situation.
+- Students will be able to craft and deliver responsible, considered, and well-structured arguments, statements, or expressions using appropriate digital media.

-- Students will be able to demonstrate an understanding of the capabilities of various communication technologies and be able to use these technologies ethically and effectively.
+- Students will be able to demonstrate an understanding of the capabilities of one or more digital communication technologies in their assignments.

-- Students will be able to demonstrate an understanding of the fundamentals of visual communication, such as principles governing design, time-based and interactive media, and the audio-visual representation of qualitative and quantitative data.
+- Students will be able to demonstrate an understanding of the fundamentals of digital communication, such as principles governing design, time-based and interactive media, and the audio-visual representation of qualitative and quantitative data.